Dalrymple v Spens and Henderson, 1769-70

 money by which you not only

-After this, Dr Dalrymple made a process of declarator to the Court of Session claiming that he had right and title to Spens and also to his services.
+Dalrymple proceeded to make a process of declarator to the Court of Session claiming that he had right and title to Spens and to his services.
 Spens should be returned to him and damages and expenses paid, Spens now being worth sixty pounds.
 Consequently, both parties were instructed to lodge memorials with the Court of Session.
 Dalrymple would appear to have done so within a few days of the request and some weeks later complained to the court because Spens and Henderson still hadn't done so.
-He alleged that a plot was being formed to take David Spens out of the country so that he would be outwith the jusidiction of the court and petitioned the court to incarcerate him.
-The court agreed to this and in March 1770 David Spens was captured, imprisoned in Dysart jail and fined £30.

 David Spence or the Negroe Boy was